Southwest LRT Trail

 Southwest LRT Trail is a system of shared-use paths for bicycles and pedestrian paths that extends through several western suburbs of Minneapolis, Minnesota.
 They are operated by the Three Rivers Park District.
-Two former rail corridors originally built by the Minneapolis and St. Louis Railway were acquired and converted to trails in anticipation of the Southwest Corridor light rail project.
+Two former rail corridors originally built by the Minneapolis and St. Louis Railway were acquired and converted to trails in anticipation of the Metro Green Line Extension light rail project.
 The two former railway corridors are now divided into three distinct trails.

 Trail segments

 Cedar Lake LRT Regional Trail

 The Cedar Lake LRT Regional Trail is the main paved path running from the west end of the Midtown Greenway in Minneapolis through St. Louis Park to Hopkins, Minnesota.
 It has a length of 5.38 mi, and is paved with asphalt.
 This trail is named very similarly to the Cedar Lake Trail in Minneapolis and the North Cedar Lake Regional Trail continuation of that trail (formerly known as the Hutchinson Spur Trail) which also extends through St. Louis Park to Hopkins in a roughly parallel route farther north.
 The North Cedar Lake Regional Trail meets the Cedar Lake LRT Regional Trail just east of the intersection of US 169 and Excelsior Boulevard in Hopkins.
 The trail runs along the right-of-way of the former Minneapolis and St. Louis Railway's main line to Iowa and Illinois.
 The rail line was built in 1870, and was eventually acquired by the Chicago and North Western Railway, who abandoned the line in 1990.